 We issue debt securities to refinance retiring maturities, fund construction programs and for other general corporate purposes.
-To fund our strategic growth opportunities we utilize available cash flow, debt capacity and equity issuances that allow us to maintain investment grade ratings.
+To fund our strategic growth opportunities, we utilize available cash flow, debt capacity and equity issuances that allow us to maintain investment grade ratings.

-In September 2017, we entered into an Equity Distribution Agreement with Merrill Lynch, Pierce, Fenner & Smith and J.P.
-Morgan Securities LLC, collectively the sales agents, pursuant to which we may offer and sell shares of our common stock from time to time, having an aggregate gross sales price of up to \$100 million.
-During 2017, we received net proceeds of approximately \$53.7 million from the sale of 888,938 shares of our common stock after commissions and other fees.
-There were no issuances during the first quarter of 2018.
-We expect to issue the remaining \$46 million of shares under the Equity Distribution Agreement during 2018.
+In September 2017, we entered into an Equity Distribution Agreement with Merrill Lynch, Pierce, Fenner & Smith Incorporated and J.P.
+Morgan Securities LLC, collectively the sales agents, pursuant to which we offered and sold shares of our common stock from time to time, having an aggregate gross sales price of up to \$100 million.
+During the three months ended June 30, 2018, we issued 835,765 shares of our common stock at an average price of \$54.45, for net proceeds of \$44.9 million, which is net of sales commissions and other fees paid of approximately \$0.6 million.
+These issuances concluded this program.
+Since inception of the program, we sold 1,724,703 shares of our common stock at an average price of \$57.98 per share.
+Net proceeds received were approximately \$98.6 million, which are net of sales commissions and other fees paid of approximately \$1.4 million.